 - keep passwords, PINs and other access codes confidential and secure

-- always enable privacy settings when using online social networking sites
+- always enable privacy settings when using online platforms such as social networking sites

 Where else can you go?

 Office of the Australian Information Commissioner

 Deals with complaints about private health service providers, large businesses, federal government agencies, tax file numbers, consumer credit reporting and federal spent convictions, freecall telephone: 1300 363 992, website: www.oaic.gov.au